 Van Houten's first-degreee murder conviction in the Tate-LaBianca trial was overturned by a state appellate court in 1976 on the ground that Judge Older erred in not granting Van Houten's motion for a mistrial following the disappearance of attorney Ronald Hughes.
 In her first re-trial, the jury was unable to reach a verdict.
 Released on bond for a few months, Van Houten lived with a former writer for the Christian Science Monitor.
 She was tried a third time in 1978 and convicted of first-degree murder after the jury rejected her defense of diminished capacity as the result of prolonged use of hallucinogenic drugs.

 responsibility for her crime: "Being a follower does

 not excuse."
 She earned a degree from a

-prison record, she was again denied parole in
+find fault with her prison record, she was again

-life in prison is described in a recent book by
+prison is described in a recent book by Karlene

 In September 1967, twenty-year-old Patricia Krenwinkel joined the Family, leaving behind her Manhattan Beach apartment, her car, her job, and even her last paycheck.
 She joined many other Family members on a drug-and-sex-filled eighteen-month tour of the American West in an old school bus, before settling into Spahn ranch in 1969.
 At her sentencing, Krenwinkel idealized the Family's early days: "We were just like wood nymphs and wood creatures.
 We would run through the woods with flowers in our hair, and Charles would have a small flute."